hussein073/Hair_Style_Recommendation/README.md

 * Recommended Style (Oval - Long)
 Jacqueline decides the beachy waves style will be perfect for the night.

+## Recommender
+The recommender python file below contains the code for the recommender which uses as inputs: the face shape classified above, the user's desire for an up-do or not and their hair length.

+It returns 6 images of hair styles recommended for their face shape.
+The original selection is based on a random number score.
+However, the user can then provide feedback to the system that indicates their top and bottom preference.
+This preference iterates back into the score by adding or removing points from the score.
+If the user liked the style, this will increase the priority of the style for the next user and the opposite is true for the user's least favorite style.
+This is a rudimentary system but utilized as a basic concept.

+The recommender images are a subset of the images I used to train the model.
+I reduced to a subset to remove having too many of the same hairstyles, especially from the same celebrity as well as very outdated hair style.

+For your review, I have included the score below each photo.
+You will see that the style you select as your favorite will increase by 5 points in the next iteration and the one you select as your least favorite will lose 5 points (and may fall off your top 6 list).

+There is a lot of opportunity to improve my recommendation system with more time and resources.
+A few thoughts that I would explore in the future:

+1) A recommendation system that employs colloborative filtering.
+The CF algorithm works by identifying a set of users with similar past preferences as the target user's.
+The algorithm recommends N items to the target user based on what the similar people like.
+In this case, there is no consideration of the items' characteristics themselves.

+This recommendation system can be improved by allowing users to set up profiles that collect information that can be used to create these similar sets of users (in addition to their past preferences).
+This would help the system identify a new user's possibly set of similar users because it provides some information upfront about the user before they begin to rate the items in the system.
+I think this would work well for my project because there are additional attributes that may impact someone's choice of hairstyle (other than length and face shape).
+For example, hair texture, volume, elasticity and color as well as age and skintone, may impact the user's hair style preference.
+This could be collected upfront (since it is less likely to change) and people with similar profiles could be utilized for ranking style recommendations.

+2) Content-based recommendation system.
+This algorithm focuses on the features of the items you are recommending.
+This requires that the items have some sort of metadata or characteristics.
+This system recommends items based on their similarity to other items the user has liked.
+This is more difficult for this project because the tagging of the hair styles would be relatively manual and subjective.
+Unlike movie titles, software, articles, books, etc that have more readily-available metadata, the hair styles would be difficult to utilize a content-based recommendation system.

+Ideally, the recommendation system would represent a hybrid of both colloborative filtering and content-based recommendation algorithsm.
+The former is easier to implement and can still produce strong results.
+My recommendation system below is used to illustrate that the recommendations are based on the algorithm above to find face shape as well as a machine-learning algorithm that begins to learn preferences and store scores for each style (which could be associated to a user within an app or website).
+The possibilities are endless and the user would be able to rely upon the algorithms to give them the answers to their pressing style questions with little subjectivity and access to matching themselves up with styles from the best hair stylists in the industry.

 ## Requirements
 * Face Recognition